vishesh-jaiswal23/dakshayanideploy/README.md

 ```

 For a full end-to-end run, open `login.html` in a browser (or via the server above) and sign in with any of the published demo accounts.
 Each dashboard page will automatically fetch its data once authenticated.

+### Sign up vs. log in cheatsheet

+1. **Log in** – Choose your portal role on the login form, enter the matching email/password pair, then submit.
+Successful logins redirect to the role-specific dashboard.
+When the API is offline (for example on cPanel), the same form validates the bundled demo accounts entirely in the browser.
+2. **Sign up** – Complete the “Create a new account” form with your name, email, password, optional phone/city, and preferred role.
+On self-hosted installs the Node.js API creates the account instantly and signs you in.
+On static-only deployments the form shows contact details (`connect@dakshayani.co.in`) so the team can activate your access manually.